taky-kongo/alx-low_level_programming/0x12-singly_linked_lists/README.md

 	* Return: the address of the new element, or NULL if it failed
 	* str needs to be duplicated
 	* You are allowed to use strdup

+101- This program is a 64-bit program in assembly that prints Hello, Holberton, followed by a new line.

+	* You are only allowed to use the printf function
+	* You are not allowed to use interrupts
+	* Your program will be compiled using nasm and gcc: